magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 5. [Assistants](#assistants): how to create your own Assistant
 6. [Advanced Topics](#advanced-topics)

+The Magic Sandbox [public repo](https://github.com/magicsandbox-ai/magicsandbox) is a resource that includes example Apps, Functions, and useful packages.
+If you have any questions or feedback, please create an issue - we'd love to hear from you!

 # Apps

 Apps are the frontend interfaces you see in Magic Sandbox.
 Behind the scenes, they're simply JSON objects with a number of mostly optional keys.
 Only `name`, `version`, and at least one of `script`, `html`, or `style` are required.
 Let's walk through them: